vnphanquang/phosphor-icons-tailwindcss/README.md

 2. an **specifier** class with the syntax: `ph-[<name><--weight>]`, corresponding to your desired icon.

 > [!NOTE]
-> `weight` is optional and defaults to "regular" if not specified.
+> `weight` is optional and defaults to `defaultWeight` config option, or "regular" if not specified.

 For example: